devonfw/devon4net/README.md

-# The Open Application Standard Platform for .NET and .NET Core
+# The Open Application Standard Platform for .NET Core

 - devon4net is oriented to implement backend solutions.
 Microservice architecture patterns is well supported.
 - AWS templates integration.
 You can integrate devon4net in your serverless application in a easy way.